Patricia Conroy

 Patricia Conroy (born January 30, 1964) is a Canadian singer-songwriter.
-In her career, she has released five studio albums, and one compilation album.
+In her career, she has released five studio albums and one compilation album.
 She has also released 25 singles, including the RPM Country Tracks number one singles "Somebody's Leavin'" (1994) and "What Else Can I Do" (1995).
 As a songwriter, Conroy has written singles for several artists including Steel Magnolia ("Just By Being You (Halo and Wings)"), Emerson Drive ("She Always Gets What She Wants"), and Lady A ("Champagne Night").

 Conroy was inducted into the Canadian Country Music Hall of Fame in 2021.

 Biography

 Early life

 Patricia Conroy was born on January 30, 1964, in Montreal, Quebec, Canada.
-Conroy was born to musical family which was influenced by her mother's Maritime country background and her father's Irish roots.
-As a young girl her musical interests led to piano and vocal lessons and performances in a local church and with her family band, the Shamrock Ceili Band.
-In the late 1980s, Conroy hooked up with local musicians in Vancouver, British Columbia and eventually entered a Battle of the Bands contest.
-Conroy ultimately won and received $10,000, which gave her the opportunity to record demos of some of her original material.
-By 1990, Conroy was approached by executives at Warner Music Canada, who signed her to a recording contract.
+Conroy was born into a musical family, which was influenced by her mother's Maritime country background and her father's Irish roots.
+As a young girl, she took piano and voice lessons, performing in a local church with her family band, the Shamrock Ceili Band.
+In the late 1980s Conroy entered and won a Battle of the Bands contest with local musicians in Vancouver, British Columbia, receiving $10,000 prize money which gave her the opportunity to record demos of some of her original material.
+By 1990, Conroy had been signed to a recording contract at Warner Music Canada.